-Enjoy the beautiful Huron River and participate in free family river activities during the Huron River Day celebration at Gallup Park, 3000 Fuller Road in Ann Arbor, on Sunday, July 10, 2016.
+Enjoy the beautiful Huron River with free family-friendly river activities during the Huron River Day celebration at Gallup Park, 3000 Fuller Road in Ann Arbor, on Sunday, July 10, noon–4 p.m.

-This Huron River Day Celebration is sponsored by DTE Energy Foundation.
-Additional support provided by Washtenaw County Water Resources Commissioner, Washtenaw County Parks and Recreation and the City of Ann Arbor, the Huron River Watershed Council and the Washtenaw Stormwater Advisory Group.
+The Huron River Day Celebration is sponsored by DTE Energy Foundation.
+Additional support provided by Washtenaw County Water Resources Commissioner, Washtenaw County Parks and Recreation, the City of Ann Arbor, the Huron River Watershed Council and the Washtenaw Stormwater Advisory Group.

 Huron River Day History